 In this paper, we presented a practical implementation of the ECC over the field GF(p).
 The field and elliptic curve operation algorithms in the library were written in a way that the implemented design will permit the use of increased key lengths.
+Recently, it was claimed [17] that 1024-bit RSA and 139-bit ECC offer computationally equivalent security.
+This is better than the generally believed security comparison in which 1024-bit RSA and 160-bit ECC offer similar security.

 In our implementation, we created an ECC library, which is capable of performing the ECDSA signature generation and verification operations.
 More importantly, the implementation permits users to select different elliptic curves with longer key sizes.
 This scalable architecture of the design enables the ECC being used in restricted platforms as well as high-end servers.
-With this implementation, we obtained timing results less than 100 ms for both the ECC-160 signature generation and verification on a 32-bit ARM processor.
+With this implementation, we obtained timing results of 46 ms and 92 ms for the ECC-160 signature generation and verification on a 32-bit ARM processor, respectively.
 In addition, the timing results were obtained for a recently proposed wireless authentication and key agreement protocol [1].
 This protocol can be used in third generation wireless communication as a security protocol due to its bandwidth and storage efficiency and fast execution timing performance.
+The protocol execution timing is 140 ms on ARM7TDMI processor.